ktian-zingbox/manuf/README.md

 ### BACKUP

-Original ReadME from the original author (not updated in 2 years)
+Original ReadME from the original package author (not updated in 2 years)

 [readme](https://github.com/coolbho3k/manuf)